CloudGlitch/NewTabSearch/README.md

 <a href="https://cloudglitch.github.io/NewTabSearch">click here</a> to goto the webpage

+`Note : All Features May Not Be Able To Use In Unsupported Devices`

 #### Cloud New Tab Search is a New Tab page for browsers [the browser should support html5 , css3 and javascript for example Microsoft Edge] This New Tab Page is based on bing search.

 ## Compatability